 The 323 side of the building has variously housed the A.E.
-Collins dry goods store, the Lou Shueller dry goods store, Selma's Smart Shoppe, the Mole Hole gift shop and, since about 1985, the Plain & Fancy gift shop.
+Collins dry goods store, the Louis Shueller dry goods store (originally known as Batdorff & Shueller), Selma's Smart Shoppe, the Mole Hole gift shop and, since about 1985, the Plain & Fancy gift shop.

 The exterior of the building was given a "facelift" in early 1973, when the metal awnings on the front were installed.